Daily Anglican Prayer - Sunday Morning – 8th February

 Humbly we Pray – LORD hear our prayer

-Almighty God, today we remember African people, we ask for Your peace to reign in Africa.
-May African nations come together in harmony, setting aside differences and working towards a common good for all African people.
-Let Your voice bring peace talks and be their guide in their actions and decisions.
+Almighty God, we pray for peace and prosperity in our cities, and families.
+Today we remember the people of ISRAEL, we ask for Your peace to reign throughout their lands, give them abundant food and water.
+We pray that Israelites come together in harmony, setting aside differences and working towards a common good for all people.
+Let Your voice God, bring peace talks and be their guide in their actions and decisions.

 Humbly we Pray – LORD hear our prayer